buswedg/dataquest/Machine Learning/Machine Learning in Python/Gradient Descent/GD_template.md

 To start we must understand cost functions.
 Most cost functions measure the difference between a model predictions and it's corresponding observations with the coefficients as parameters.
 Lets say our model is hθ(x)=θ1x+θ0.

 The cost function is then defined as, J(θ0,θ1)=12m∑mi=1(hθ(xi)−yi)2.
 The cost here is one half the average difference between our prediction and observation squared.
 As we change the coefficients of the model this cost changes.
 During modeling we will randomly choose the coefficients and update them intelligently to minimize this cost.

+####Instructions

+Compute the cost for each theta1 in theta1s and theta0=100.
+Create a plot with theta1s on the x-axis and the corresponding costs on the y-axis.

 ```python